EFL Championship

 Each season, the two top-finishing teams in the Championship are automatically promoted to the Premier League.
-The teams that finish the season in 3rd to 6th place enter a playoff tournament, with the winner also gaining promotion to the Premier League.
+The teams that finish the season in third to sixth place enter a play-off tournament, with the winner also gaining promotion to the Premier League.
 The three lowest-finishing teams in the Championship are relegated to League One.

-The Championship is the wealthiest non-top-flight football division in the world, the ninth-richest division in Europe, and the tenth best-attended division in world football (with the highest per-match attendance of any secondary league).
-Its average match attendance for the 2018–19 season was 20,181.
+The Championship is the wealthiest non-top-flight football division in the world, the ninth-richest division in Europe, and the 12th best-attended division in world football (with the second highest per-match attendance of any secondary league – after the German 2.
+Bundesliga).
+Its average match attendance for the 2022–23 season was 18,787.

-Barnsley have spent more seasons in this division than any other team, with Birmingham City currently holding the longest tenure in this division, only absent in the 2010–11 season.
-Barnsley became the first club to attain 1,000 wins in second-tier English league football with a 2–1 home victory over Coventry City on 3 January 2011 and also the first club to play 3,000 games in second-level English league football (W1028, D747, L1224).
+Cardiff City have spent more seasons in this division than any other team, and Bristol City, Preston North End and Queens Park Rangers currently hold the longest tenure in this division, having last been absent in the 2014–15 season.
+Barnsley became the first club to attain 1,000 wins in second-tier English league football with a 2–1 home victory over Coventry City on 3 January 2011.
+They also became the first club to play 3,000 games in second-level English league football following another 2–1 home victory, this time against Brighton & Hove Albion on 12 March 2013 The current champions of the league are Leeds United.